Rishit605/earthquake-prediction/README.md

-  events from the USGS API, a local CSV, or a PostgreSQL database; cleans and deduplicates them; fills in a few commonly-missing seismic network fields (`nst`, `dmin`, `gap`) from cached or fetched USGS event detail pages; engineers features (cyclical time features, missingness indicators, one-hot encoded magnitude type); and writes a chronological train/validation/test split to disk.
+  events from the USGS API, a local CSV, or a PostgreSQL database; cleans and deduplicates them; fills in a few commonly-missing seismic network fields (`nst`, `dmin`, `gap`) from cached or fetched USGS event detail pages; engineers normal features (missingness indicators and one-hot encoded magnitude type) or optional time-series features (cyclical time and rolling-window features); and writes a chronological train/validation/test split to disk.
 - **From-scratch ML implementations** (`src/eq_prediction/model/`) — linear
   regression with gradient descent, a decision tree regressor, and a KNN